smartgeber Logo

-The article explores the recent changes in CentOS, focusing on its shift to CentOS Stream.
-It discusses the implications for stability and support, potential alternatives, and the community's response.
-It aims to provide insights into how these changes might affect your projects.
+The article explores the recent changes in CentOS, particularly the shift to CentOS Stream.
+It discusses the implications for stability and support, examines potential alternatives, and considers the community's response to these changes.
+It aims to provide clarity on whether CentOS is truly dead or evolving.

 Hey there,